harveyt/moysetutoring/content/post/Naja82.md

 adjusts his face mask and heads for the bread section.
 On the way, he picks up a couple of tins of baked beans and a frozen pizza (saves getting a takeaway later).
 He's quite enjoying himself, crossing items off his mental shopping list, until he gets to the peanut butter section.
-It looks like peanut butter-eating locusts have been through - not a jar of the stuff left for love nor money.
+It looks like peanut butter-eating locusts have been through - not a jar of the stuff to be had for love nor money.
 Another customer is also gawping at the empty shelves - a woman, Naja82 notes.
 She looks at
 him: "D'you know I think people have gone bonkers," she says with a very English accent, "how much peanut butter can one person possibly eat?"
 He laughs, "Yup, along with all the frozen peas and pasta.
 I wonder if we will look back on this in a ten years and give our heads a shake?"
-"I doubt it," she replies, "I imagine all these moments will be lost in time..." "...like tears in rain," he finishes for her.
+"I doubt it," she replies, "I imagine all these moments will be lost in time..." "...*like tears in the rain*[3]*,*" he finishes for her.
 They look at each other, puzzled, but oddly pleased.

 As he walks home, Naja82 can't help but smile to himself.
 Despite carrying two heavy bags of groceries, he takes the stairs two steps at a time.
 Putting his shopping down in the kitchen, he calls over to the spider plant: "Julie, I think you might have some competition!"

-[1] Translates as "gone crazy" or "lost their mind"
+[1] Translates as "gone crazy" or "lost their minds"

 [2] Rough translation: "Keep calm and carry on"

+[3] Quote from *Bladerunner,* beloved by nerds.